eheydrick/aws-cleaner/README.md

 ### Limitations

-Currently only supports a single AWS region.
+- Currently only supports a single AWS region.
+- Only support chef and sensu with non self signed certificates.
+Look at Aws Certificate Manager or Let's Encrypt for free SSL certificates.